stjepangrgic/stjepangrgic.com/pages/work/vip-xmass-chat.md

   <simg name="stjepangrgic-project-vip-chat-app-displays.jpg" />
 </figure>

 At the time, chat boots were not a thing, so we created predefined multiple choice answers for users to select.
-We created 268 different outputs for all 4 characters.
+We created 268 different outputs for all four characters.

 <figure class="project-width">
   <simg name="stjepangrgic-project-vip-chat-app-outputs.jpg" />
 </figure>

 ## Results
 The campaign was very well received.
-Thousands of users participated and spent, on average, over 4 minutes chatting with their favorite character.
+Thousands of users participated and spent, on average, over 4 minutes chatting with their favourite character.
 Rudolph turned out to be the most popular one.

-There were also special coupon rewards that generated a large number of leads towards Vipnet webshop.
+There were also exclusive coupon rewards that generated a large number of leads towards Vipnet webshop.

 <figure class="project-width">
   <simg name="stjepangrgic-project-vip-chat-coupons.jpg" />